-The Regulations, as modified by Decree No. 982, include several provisions that establish or increase barriers to entry into legal status for CSOs.
-First, CSOs may not attain legal status without possessing at least $USD4000, in the case of second and third degree organizations, and $USD400 for first degree organizations.
-Second, the Decree mandates that all of a CSO's members be individually identified on an internet-accessible registry in order for the CSO to legally exist.
+Decree No. 982 included several provisions that increased barriers to obtain legal status for CSOs.
+First, CSOs could not obtain legal status without possessing at least USD 4000 in the case of second and third degree organizations or USD 400 for first degree organizations.
+Second, the Decree mandated that all of a CSO's members be individually identified on an internet-accessible registry in order for the CSO to legally exist.

 Barriers to Operational Activity